-All funding will be paid to the Lead Indian university which will be expected to provide all parties with sufficient resources to enable the programme of activities to take place.
-Partners within applicants should make such financial arrangements before the application is submitted, and evidence of such will be required at the contractual stage.
+Please note that the funding shall be awarded to a single partner which can either be the lead partner country university OR the lead UK academic institution.
+The recipients of grant monies will be expected to provide all parties with the grant resources to enable the programme of activities to take place per the programme budget.
+Partnering universities should reach agreement regarding who the grant recipient should be and make such financial arrangements before the application is submitted.
+Evidence of such will be required at the contractual stage.